 A small trattoria may not have a wine list, but will always have a house wine (vino della casa).
 Water is safe to drink, but Italians prefer mineral water (acqua minerale) which is generally cheaper than it is in the United States.

-It is customary to leave small change for a tip, or up to five percent of the total bill if the service is good (some say 10 percent in a fancy ristorante where the service is impeccable).
+It is customary to leave small change for a tip in Italy, or up to five percent of the total bill if the service is good (some say 10 percent in a fancy ristorante where the service is impeccable).
 When ordering a coffee at a bar it is customary to leave a small coin for the person who makes and serves your coffee.